Rahuldevpy96/fastapi-advanced/README.md

 http://localhost:8000/todo/{id} -> From this api we can update the data of given id.

 http://localhost:8000/todo/{id} ->This api will return the data of given id.

+http://localhost:8000/extra_data ->By using this api we will be able to add some message for particular email and that message will save in text file